What is the difference between an HO3 and HO5 home insurance policy?

 |Your Personal Property||Named Peril||Open Peril|

 |Personal Property||Actual Cash Value||Replacement Cost|

-An HO3 policy only covers your personal stuff on a Named Peril's basis whereas an HO5 policy provides coverage on an Open Peril basis.
-In addition, HO3 policies do not include Replacement Cost Coverage on your personal property by default (however this can usually be purchased as an add-on to an HO3).
+An HO3 policy only covers your personal property on a Named Peril's basis, whereas an HO5 policy provides coverage on an Open Peril basis.
+Also, HO3 plans do not include Replacement Cost Coverage on your personal property by default (however, this can be an add-on to an HO3).

 Named Peril is a fancy way to say you have coverage for only perils that are specifically written in your policy documents.
-So if your home insurance policy lists "fire" as a type of covered peril, but not "smoke", then smoke damage would not be covered in a named peril policy (unless it was caused by fire).
+So if your home insurance policy lists "fire" as a type of covered peril, but not "smoke," then smoke damage would not be covered in a Named Peril policy (unless it was caused directly by a fire, which is named).
 How can you have smoke damage without a fire?
-Imagine you forget to turn off the oven before running out and it overcooks Mr. Turkey to a crisp.
-While no fire is started, you return to a kitchen filled with smoke.
+Imagine you forget to turn off the oven before running out, and it overcooks Mr. Turkey to a crisp.
+While no fire starts, you return to a kitchen filled with smoke.
 The smoke has seeped into your walls, causing permanent damage.
-Smoke damage is nasty, but in this example, would not be covered.
+Smoke damage is nasty, but in this example, it would not be covered.

 Open Peril is a fancy way to say you have coverage for all perils everything EXCEPT those specifically written as EXCLUDED in your home insurance policy documents.
-This means if your policy documents only list exclusions for flood, mold, and earthquake, as long as the damage caused to your personal property was not from a flood, mold, or eathquake, you would be covered.
+Open Peril means if your policy documents only list exclusions for flood, mold, and earthquake, as long as the damage caused to your personal property was not from a flood, mold, or earthquake, you would have coverage.

 The graphic below shows the difference between an ISO standard HO2, HO3, and HO5 policy.

 - HO-3 = Standard

 - HO-5 = Premium